 What I love about writing the most is the impact it can have on other people.
 One article has the potential to reach millions of people anywhere in the world.
-Writing also makes you a better person because it allows you to put everything that has been bothering you into words.
+Writing also makes you a better person because it allows you to put everything bothering you into words.
 After freeing all those feelings, you feel calmer, more satisfied, and inspired.

-Continuous writing can easily lead to additional or passive income stream.
-Think about it, you can contribute a couple of articles a week to your favorite blog or magazine and make some cash.
+Continuous writing can easily lead to an additional or passive income stream.
+Think about it; you can contribute a couple of articles a week to your favorite blog or magazine and make some cash.
 You can also work on a book, sell it online and make money while you sleep.
 I’ve tried both and will be improving on what I’ve learned.

 Another benefit of writing is it helps you clear your mind.
 According to social psychologist Roy F. Baumeister, our brain is always looking to complete tasks.
-If you have a thought or idea circling in your head, it may not stop until you write it down.
-Once you do it, your brain registers it as a completed task and then your mind can rest again.
+So if you have a thought or idea circling in your head, it may not stop until you write it down.
+Once you do it, your brain registers it as a completed task, and then your mind can rest again.
 That’s why people wake up at night and can not sleep again until they write down their idea on a napkin or whatever is close to their bed.

 When you write, you will remember things long forgotten.
 Writing about daily experiences and feelings provides a recorded history.
 It also allows you to dig deep and access these memories; thus, write them down so you can learn from your past and recall those amazing moments.
 Start writing.